-We have audited the accompanying consolidated balance sheets of Universal Health Realty Income Trust and subsidiaries (the Company) as of December 31, 2016 and 2015, and the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for each of the years in the three-year period ended December 31, 2016.
-In connection with our audits of the consolidated financial statements, we also have audited financial statement schedule III, real estate and accumulated depreciation - December 31, 2016.
-These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of Universal Health Realty Income Trust and subsidiaries (the "Company") as of December 31, 2017 and 2016, the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for each of the years in the three-year period ended December 31, 2017, and the related notes and financial statement schedule III (collectively, the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.